Perfectz/perfectlifetracker/documentation/Day14_End_to_End_Integration_Testing.md

 ## Summary of Tasks
 - Wire together Goals, Activities, Profile, and Analytics flows to validate full-stack integration.
 - Write end-to-end tests using Supertest for backend routes and Cypress for UI flows.
+- Seed test data and clean up between scenarios for repeatability.
+- Generate and publish test coverage reports (unit and E2E).
 - Configure monitoring in Application Insights for key endpoints.
+- Set up alerting rules for key metrics and error thresholds.
 - Update GitHub Actions to run integration and E2E tests on PRs.
 - Ensure documentation reflects end-to-end setup and test commands.